Performs tasks specified in subprograms supplied by the user, but not linked into Genstat; this directive may not be available on some computers.

 SCALAR S,M; VALUE=2,10

-PASS statement will cause the GNPASS program to run, and assign the calculated values to the variate
+PASS statement causes the program to run, and assigns the calculated values to the variate

 Numbers can be used in place of scalars, as usual in Genstat statements: